gmelchett/kittla/README.md

 You shouldn't.
 Go away ;-) There are plenty of embedded languages for go that are far more suitable for your hobby project.
 I'm perfectly happy with just one user of kittla - me :-) The only cool thing about kittla is that is pretty small (currently < 1000 cloc) and easily extendable.
+I don't know TCL either, so kittla is probably doing things differently.

 ## Why the weird name "kittla"?

-Since Tcl is pronounced "tickle" and "kittla" means "to tickle someone" in in Swedish, I though it would be suitable.
+Because Tcl is pronounced "tickle" and "kittla" means "to tickle someone" in in Swedish, I though it would be suitable.

 ## Usage